 Youth Diabetes Is on the Rise, Study Shows

 According to the SEARCH for Diabetes in Youth study, diagnosed cases of type 1 and type 2 diabetes in children are increasing.
 In the United States, 29.1 million people currently live with the condition, with 208,000 patients under the age of 20.
 This is especially significant for minorities, who saw greater increases overall.
-MD Now Urgent Care is concerned about the rise of diabetes in children and wants to help the South Florida community learn more about the risks.
+MD Now Urgent Care is concerned about the rise of diabetes in children and wants to help the Florida community learn more about the risks.

 Five major groups were included in the report: whites (non-Hispanic), blacks (non-Hispanic), Hispanics, Asian Americans and Pacific Islanders, and Native Americans.
 Researchers found that from 2002 to 2012, diagnosed cases of type 1 diabetes in children increased by 1.8 percent every year.
 Plus, cases of type 2 diabetes in children increased by nearly 5 percent each year.